Collision trajectories and regularisation of two-body problem on $S^2$: Introduction

 \subsubsection{Collision trajectories}

 The reduced system has singularities of two types: \textit{antipodal} and \textit{collisions}, corresponding to the cases $q=\pi$ and $q=0$, respectively.
-We demonstrate that no trajectories leading to antipodal collisions exist; thus, we are left with the task of investigating collision and near collision orbits.
+We demonstrate that, for two equal masses, no trajectories leading to antipodal collisions exist (the same proof can be immediately adapted to the case of two points with arbitrary positive masses $\mu_1$ $\mu_2$, see Remark \ref{rmk3.3}).
+Thus, we are left with the task of investigating collisions and near collision orbits.

 To accomplish this, we use a variety of asymptotic estimates.
 In a neighbourhood of a point $t^{\ast}\in\mathbb{R}\cup\{\pm\infty\}$we say that $f \prec g$ if $f/g\to 0$ when $t\to t^{\ast}$, $f \succ g$ if $f/g\to+\infty$ and $ f\sim g $ if $f= h g$ for some bounded function $h$ that does not tend to 0.
 Additional relations $\preccurlyeq$ and $\succcurlyeq$ are the logical unions of respectively $\prec$ and $\succ$ with $\sim$.
 We will comment on these asymptotic estimates later on.